MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 ## :thinking: What's a Theme?

-Theme's are important as they define the look and feel of your overall application.
+Themes are important as they define the look and feel of your overall application.
 A good theme engine will allow the development team to configure things once centrally, as opposed to repetitively.

 The theme specifies the color of the components, darkness of the surfaces, level of shadow, appropriate opacity of ink elements, etc.